jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Human biological adaptions take so long, however, that ours have effectively stopped.
 We'll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life's evolution with tools.
 We're basically cyborgs who adapt by upgrading our tools to the latest problem.
 Hold a spear, then a gun, an abacus, then a calculator, an airplane joystick than a space ship joystick, and you're a different and more powerful cyborg each time.

 Nonetheless, our problem solving is held back when the power of bygone age holds back civilization's upgrades.
-This is the equivalent of Blockbuster getting to write rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix; basically, the opposite of evolution.
+This is the equivalent of Blockbuster getting to write rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix.
+Antagonism is the opposite of evolution.

 This classic battle between old and new, good and evil, fills our stories from Greek Mythology to Shakespeare.
 Today the most famous story is Star Wars, so I use it most often in this book.
 Star Wars is about a galaxy with an all-powerful energy field called the Force.
 Luke Skywalker's Jedi warriors' harness "the light side" to help others.
 Darth Vader's evil Sith lords' harness "the dark side" to help themselves and hurt all who oppose them.